-- Wastewater signal in the region has increased in the last four weeks. - Compared with last week, the signal has increased across the region.
-However, the signal decreased at Builth Wells. - The rapid increase indicator was triggered at Llandrindod Wells and Monmouth (Wyesham) during the last reporting period. - There was one sample missing from each of Llandrindod Wells and Monmouth (Wyesham), and two samples missing from each of Builth Wells and Talgarth.
+- Wastewater signal in the region has increased in the last four weeks. - Compared with last week, the signal has increased across the region. - The high signal level indicator was triggered at Talgarth during the last reporting period.
+Also, the rapid increase indicator was triggered at Builth Wells, Monmouth (Wyesham) and Talgarth.
+Also, the increasing signal level indicator was triggered at Llandrindod Wells and Monmouth (Wyesham). - There was one sample missing from each of Builth Wells, Llandrindod Wells and Monmouth (Wyesham), and two samples missing from Talgarth.